 G25.
-New above-grade structured parking fronting on arterial and collector streets shall be lined with active commercial/retail uses at street level with direct access to the sidewalk.
+New above-grade structured parking fronting on Ford Parkway shall be lined with active uses at street level with direct access to the sidewalk.

 G26.
 Any portion of structured parking that is not concealed behind active uses shall be designed with exterior wall treatments, ornamental metal, louvers, fenestration and materials that screen the view of vehicles and normal building and mechanical elements.
 Opaque glass used to cover structural beams shall not be permitted.